 Experiment 2

 Experiment 2 was comprised of a single “control” condition to assess people’s baseline levels of risk-taking.
-In this condition, 24 participants completed the gambling task without any prior induction or video.
+In this condition, 24 participants completed the gambling task without any prior induction.
 One participant was excluded from the analysis for having insufficient levels of exploration and not choosing the risk option at all until trial.
 Of the remaining 23 participants, 12 were randomly assigned to the first-win condition and 11 were assigned to the second-win condition.
-Participants were paid $8 CAD for approximately 20 minutes of their time, plus a bonus averaging $1.242 CAD (SD = 0.076)..
+Participants were paid $8 CAD for approximately 20 minutes of their time, plus a bonus averaging $1.242 CAD (SD = 0.076).
 The gambling task and memory recall procedure was identical to that of Experiment 1 except that they were performed in the absence of an episodic or control impressions induction.
 The same data analysis and modeling procedure from Experiment 2 was used.

 Results

-Choice Task Behavior

 Experiment 1

+Gambling Task Behavior

-We first sought to determine if apparent risk preferences differed across memory conditions and the first risky outcome.
-Upon examining the mean level of risky choices for each participant after trial 40 (Figure 2A), we found that risk-taking in the episodic condition (M = 0.485, SD=0.179) was significantly higher than in the control condition (M = 0.304, SD = 0.123; F(1, 39) = 14, p = 0.00058).
+We first sought to determine if apparent risk preferences differed across induction groups and the first risky outcome.
+Upon examining the mean level of risky choices for each participant after trial 24 (Madan et al., 2013; Madan et al., 2014), we found that risk-taking in the episodic induction group (M = 0.479, SD=0.173) was significantly higher than in the control induction group (M = 0.34, SD = 0.122; F(1, 39) = 8.8, p = 0.0051; see figure 2A).

-Figure 2: Figure 2A represents the proportion of risky choices for the three induction conditions (Episodic, Control and Baseline) from trial 40 to 100.
-Figure 2B represents changes in risky preferences over time in the three conditions (Episodic, Control and Baseline)
+Figure 2: Panel A depicts the proportion of risky choices for the three induction conditions (Episodic, Control and Baseline) from trial 40 to 100.
+Panel B depicts the time course of risky preferences over 20-trial blocks in the three conditions: Episodic, Control and Baseline (Experiment 2)

-Examining choice behavior across blocks, we found that risk-taking developed differently over time in the episodic specificity and control conditions (Figure 2B).
-A mixed-effects logistics regression revealed that participants in the control condition became significantly more risk-averse over time than participants in the episodic condition (condition X trial interaction; β = 1.25, SE = 0.349, p= 0.000346).
+Examining choice behavior across blocks, we found that risk-taking developed differently over time in the episodic specificity and control induction groups (Figure 2B).
+A mixed-effects logistics regression revealed that participants in the control induction group became significantly more risk-averse over time than participants in the episodic induction grou (group X trial interaction; β = 1.25, SE = 0.349, p= 0.000346).
 Thus, the two groups exhibited apparent differences in their time courses of apparent risk preference.
-More precisely, risk-taking tended to decrease over time in the control condition (β = -1, SE = 0.253, p = 0.0000767) but did not significantly change over time in the episodic condition (β = 0.222, SE = 0.241, p = 0.36).
+Put another way, risk-taking tended to decrease over time in the control condition (β = -1, SE = 0.253, p = 0.0000767) but did not significantly change over time in the episodic condition (β = 0.222, SE = 0.241, p = 0.36).

+Memory for Outcomes

-When asked which outcome first comes to their mind, participants in the episodic condition were significantly more likely to report the positive outcome, χ2(1, N = 21) = 3.86, p= 0.0495 (see figure 4).
-This was not the case for the control condition χ2 (1, N = 20) = 0.2, p= 0.655.
+When asked which outcome first comes to their mind, participants in the episodic induction group were significantly more likely to report the positive outcome, χ2(1, N = 21) = 3.86, p= 0.0495 (see figure 4).
+This was not the case for the control induction group χ2 (1, N = 20) = 0.2, p= 0.655.
 However, the episodic condition did not significantly report the positive outcome more than the control condition χ2(1, N = 21) = 1.96, p = 0.16.
-The first outcome that came to mind was not significantly correlated with risky behavior across the episodic and control condition F(1,39) = 0.881, p = 0.35.
+The first outcome that came to mind was not significantly correlated with risky behavior across the episodic and control induction condition groups F(1,39) = 0.637, p = 0.43.

 Experiment 2